percona/percona-xtradb-cluster/doc/source/manual/xtrabackup_sst.rst

 Used to specify the Percona XtraBackup streaming format.
 The recommended value is ``streamfmt=xbstream``.
-Certain features are not available with ``tar``, for instance: encryption, compression, parallel streaming, streaming incremental backups.
+Certain features are not available with ``tar``, for instance: encryption, compression, parallel streaming, and streaming incremental backups.
 For more information about the ``xbstream`` format, see `The xbstream Binary
 <https://www.percona.com/doc/percona-xtrabackup/2.4/xbstream/xbstream.html>`_.